Adjunct Research Professor of Chemical Engineering and Materials Science

 Reservoir Monitoring, Seismic Acquisition & Processing, Seismic Attributes, E&P Risk Analysis, Petroleum Economic Assessment, Micro earthquake data analysis, Shale gas/oil elastic modeling and amplitude versus offset (AVO), 4D Seismic, Reservoir Characterization

-Ray Irani Chair in Chemical Engineering and Materials Science and Professor of Chemical Engineering and Materials Science, Biomedical Engineering, Electrical and Computer Engineering-Electrophysics, Aerospace and Mechanical Engineering, and Chemistry
+Ray Irani Chair in Chemical Engineering and Materials Science and Professor of Chemical Engineering and Materials Science, Biomedical Engineering, Electrical and Computer Engineering-Electrophysics, and Aerospace and Mechanical Engineering

 Research in the Armani Lab combines optics and material synthesis to enable biological and chemical detection as well as therapeutic development.
 Current projects in photonics are focused on integrating optical components on silicon for telecommunications and biosensing applications.
 Active bio/chem sensor related projects include the development of a portable optical sensor for water monitoring, the design and demonstration of a new instrument with improved temporal resolution (sub-microsecond), and the detection of cell signaling.
 Material synthesis and growth is focused on optically active dielectric...

 The Dr. Karl Jacob Jr. and Karl Jacob III Early-Career Chair and Assistant Professor of Biomedical Engineering, Chemical Engineering and Materials Science, Surgery, and Medicine